 How Big Will A Clown Loach Get?

-Clown loaches can get quite large and they like having lots of space too.
-Your average clown loach is going to grow to about 8 inches in length, with the largest specimens maxing out at a full foot (12 inches) in length.
-As you can see, they do get quite large.
+Clown loaches like having lots of space.
+Your average clown loach will grow about 8 inches long, with the largest specimens maxing out at a full foot (12 inches).

 Minimum Tank Size for Clown Loaches

-Seeing as these fish get quite large, they need lots of space.
-Generally speaking, each clown loach should have no less than 30 gallons of tank space.
-Moreover, seeing as you should keep at least five clown loaches together, this means that for even a small school of five, you will need a tank that is at least 150 gallons in size.
-Yes, you need to provide these fish with a whole lot of space.
+Generally, each clown loach should have no less than 30 gallons of tank space.
+Moreover, seeing as you should keep at least five clown loaches together, you will need a tank that is at least 150 gallons for a small school of five.

 Clown Loach Housing Requirements

-Tank size is not the only important thing to consider when it comes to clown loaches.
-There are a few different housing requirements that you need to meet for them so they will be happy and healthy.
+The tank size is not the only important aspect regarding clown loaches.
+There are a few housing requirements that you need to meet for them so they will be happy and healthy.

-Chances are almost 100% that you will need an aquarium heater for these fish because, unless you live in a very warm part of the world, you will never be able to maintain this water temperature.
-Get yourself an aquarium thermometer so you can keep the temperature within the acceptable range (with the warmer part of the range being the ideal).
+Chances are almost 100% that you will need an aquarium heater for the fish because, unless you live in a very warm part of the world, you will never be able to maintain the water temperature.
+You can buy an aquarium thermometer so you can keep the temperature within the acceptable range (with the warmer part of the range being the ideal).

-Clown loaches require their water to be on the softer side of things, as they do not do well in waters that have lots of dissolved minerals.
+Clown loaches require their water to be softer since they do not do well in waters that have lots of dissolved minerals.
 Get a water testing kit and water conditioner, and aim to keep the water at a dGH level no above 12.

 Filtration & Aeration

-One thing to keep in mind here is that clown loaches are big, they eat a lot, and they produce a good amount of waste, too, yet they do not like dirty water.
-Moreover, these fish are used to having strong currents in their waters.
-Therefore, you will want to get a large hang on a back filter or a canister filter—something that efficiently engages in all three major forms of filtration, including mechanical, biological, and chemical filtration.
+Clown loaches are big, they eat a lot, and they produce a good amount of waste, but they do not like dirty water.
+Moreover, they are used to having strong currents in their waters.
+Therefore, you need a large hang-on-a-back filter or a canister filter that engages in all three forms of filtration, including mechanical, biological, and chemical.

-Seeing as these fish like clean and fast-moving water, you want a filter that can handle at least three to five times the water volume in the tank per hour.
-So, for a 150-gallon tank, you want the filter to be able to handle between 450 and 750 gallons of water per hour, and having adjustable outtake nozzles to create a strong current in a certain direction is recommended.
+Since they like clean and fast-moving water, you want a filter that can handle at least three to five times the water volume in the tank per hour.
+So, for a 150-gallon tank, you want the filter to handle between 450 and 750 gallons of water per hour, and adjustable outtake nozzles to create a strong current in a specific direction are recommended.

-With a strong filter like this, you should have no problems when it comes to keeping the tank aerated and oxygenated.
+With a strong filter, you should have no problems when it comes to keeping the tank aerated and oxygenated.

 Clown loaches are not big fans of bright waters.
-In the wild, they usually live in low light conditions.
-Remember that these are bottom feeders, and the bottom of the water is often fairly dark.
+In the wild, they usually live in low-light conditions.
+They are bottom feeders, and the lower depths of their natural habitat are fairly dark.

-Combine this with the fact that in the wild, clown loaches live in fairly heavily vegetated environments which produce a lot of shade from the sun above.
-Therefore, a dim or moderately bright aquarium light will do just fine here.
+Combine this with the fact that clown loaches live in heavily vegetated environments in the wild, which produce a lot of shade from the sun above.
+Therefore, a dim or moderately bright aquarium light will do just fine.

-Clown loaches are bottom feeders and they like to forage for food in soft substrate.
+Clown loaches are bottom feeders and like to forage for food in soft substrate.
 Therefore, the best substrate for clown loaches is sand.
-About 2 to 3 inches of sand should be fine.
+About 2 to 3 inches of sand should suffice.

-However, if for whatever reason you don’t want to use sand, some fine and smooth gravel will also do.
-Just make sure that the gravel is not rough, as clown loaches may injure themselves on pointy gravel.
+If, for whatever reason, you don’t want to use sand, fine and smooth gravel will also do.
+Just ensure the gravel is not rough since clown loaches can injure themselves on pointy gravel.

 Rocks & Deco

-You want to add a few good hiding spaces for your clown loaches.
-They like squeezing themselves into fairly tight spots to hide and get some privacy.
+You need to add a few good hiding spaces for your clown loaches.
+They like squeezing themselves into fairly tight spots to hide.
 Therefore, having a few pieces of driftwood and rock caves is recommended.

-Clown loaches are very peaceful fish, but they are scavengers and bottom feeders.
+Clown loaches are peaceful fish, but they are scavengers and bottom feeders.
 They will usually never try to eat live fish.
-Therefore, they make for great community tank fish.
+Therefore, they make excellent community tank fish.

-Good examples of tank mates include neon tetras and other tetras, tiger barbs and cherry barbs, yo-yo loaches, discus fish, angelfish, and anything else that is smaller or more peaceful than the clown loach.
+Good examples of tank mates include neon tetras and other tetras, tiger barbs and cherry barbs, yo-yo loaches, discus fish, angelfish, and anything smaller or more peaceful than the clown loach.

 Are Clown Loaches Hard to Keep?